advance100/doc_webpack/node.js-api.md

 ## stats

-The `Stats` object expose this methods:
+The `Stats` object exposes these methods:

 ### `stats.hasErrors`